Quickstart

 In the previous step, you created the getAddresses

-Query Worker, which is basically the READ in a CRUD API (Create, Read, Update, Delete).
+Query Worker, which is basically the READ operation in a CRUD API (Create, Read, Update, Delete).
 Build the rest of the API by creating a Query Worker for each of the following queries.

 - In Query Workers, click New Query.